Agneta Fischer, David Abadi, and Jan Willem Duyvendak*

 Our team at the University of Amsterdam is currently investigating the role of these different emotions in the development of populist attitudes.
 Are people angry at their government or do they feel indifferent towards politics and just lead their own lives?
 What emotions actually lead to populist attitudes?
 And do people feel threatened by newcomers and is their social identity falling apart?
 To get an answer to these and other questions, we have asked over 8000 people in 15 different countries in Europe whether they feel at home in their country, how they feel about their government and politicians, what their political values are, and so on.
 We assume that a weak social identity (not feeling at home in your own country) is associated with feelings of threat.
 These will give rise to negative emotions about the government and the ruling elite and this relates to populist attitudes and conspiracy thinking.
 In addition, we assume that feelings of contempt uniquely predict no voting.
 We are currently analyzing the data and, in due time, we will know more.

-* David Abadi is a postdoctoral researcher at the Amsterdam Interdisciplinary Centre for Emotion (AICE), Department of Psychology, University of Amsterdam.
+* Dr. David Abadi is a postdoctoral research fellow at the Amsterdam Interdisciplinary Centre for Emotion (AICE), Department of Psychology, University of Amsterdam.
 His research examines the psychological and emotional mechanisms linked to populist and extremist sentiments (and their corresponding appraisals) as well as hate speech and abusive language across media.
-For this purpose, he deploys a combination of (computational) methods, such as big data analytics, machine learning, survey research and experimental design.
+For this purpose, he deploys a combination of (computational) methods, such as big data analytics, machine learning algorithms, survey research, experimental design, and natural language processing (NLP).
 He holds a PhD from the University of Leuven and has authored the monograph Negotiating Group Identities in Multicultural Germany (Rowman & Littlefield, 2017).

 Bakker, B. N., Rooduijn, M., & Schumacher, G. (2016).
 The psychological roots of populist voting: Evidence from the United States, the Netherlands and Germany.
 European Journal of Political Research, 55(2), 302-320.
 Retrieved from https://doi.org/10.1111/1475-6765.12121